AY2324S2-CS2103-F15-1/tp/docs/DeveloperGuide.md

 **Example Test Case**: `deletetag 1 t/PRUSafe365`.

 **Expected Result:**
-1. `PRUSafe365` is deleted from the first contact.
+1. `PRUSafe365` is deleted from the first contact of the list.
 2. *Person List* shows all persons in FINDvisor.
 3. *Command Result Box* displays the deleted tag(s) and `name` of the specified person.
 4. *Command Box* is cleared.